Sultanyaron/create-git-branch/README.md

 ## Usage

-Simply run this command on your required repo
+Simply run this command on your required repo:

 ```sh
 create-git-branch